qureai/qureai.github.io/_posts/2019-03-11-average-brain-ventricular-cranial-vault-volumes.md

 <p class="caption">Dataset demographics and prevalances.</p>

 Histogram of age distribution is shown below.
 It can be observed that there are reasonable numbers of subjects (>200) for all age and sex groups.
-This ensures that our analysis below is generalizable.
+This ensures that our analysis is generalizable.

 <center>
 <img width='70%' src="/assets/images/ventricle_volume/age_hist.svg" alt="age histogram">
 </center>

-We have run the above trained deep learning models and measured lateral ventricular and cranial vault volumes for each of the above 15223 scans.
+We ran the trained deep learning models and measured lateral ventricular and cranial vault volumes for each of the 15223 scans in our database.
 Below is the scatter plot of all the analyzed scans.

 <img width='100%' src="/assets/images/ventricle_volume/scatter.png" alt="Scatter plot">

-In this scatter plot, x-axis is lateral ventricular volume while y-axis is cranial vault volume.
+In this scatter plot, x-axis is the lateral ventricular volume while y-axis is cranial vault volume.
 Patients with atrophy were circled with marked orange and while scans with hydrocephalus were marked with green.
 Patients with atrophy were on the right to the majority of the individuals, indicating larger ventricles in these subjects.
 Patients with hydrocephalus move to the extreme right with ventricular volumes even higher than those with atrophy.

-To make this relation clearer, we have plotted distribution of ventricular volume for patients without hydrocephalus or atrophy and patients with one of these.
+To make this relationship clearer, we have plotted distribution of ventricular volume for patients without hydrocephalus or atrophy and patients with one of these.

 <img width='100%' src="/assets/images/ventricle_volume/distribution.svg" alt="ventricular volume distribution">
 <br>